 53. Make pizza box ovens – Have English muffin pizzas and s’mores for dessert and cook them both in the pizza box oven.

-55. Go on a rock hunt – This older website shares how one family finds and identifies rocks in their neighborhood.
-You can use it for ideas on where to conduct your rock hunt.
+55. Go on a rock hunt – Learn how to classify the rocks you’ve found here.
 And Webelos and Arrows of Light can count this toward the Earth Rocks! adventure.

 56. Host backyard Olympics – My friend Liz from Hoosier Homemade shows you how to make some easy Olympics-style games.